-Restrictions: Including: -Major: Nursing Practice, Nursing Practice, Management in education, and the design of programs of learning in nursing.
+This course provides the student with an overview of the faculty role in higher education or clinical practice.
+It includes an overview of the development of curriculum through the examination of philosophies of education, learning theories, research in education, and the design of programs of learning in nursing.
 An overview of educational strategies examines the theory and research associated with the assessment of learners and the planning and implementation of the instructional process with various populations in classroom and clinical settings.
 Quantitative and qualitative evaluation of learning outcomes at the individual, class, and program levels are reviewed.
 Students study theory, techniques, and research on evaluation of clinical performance.
 Program-level evaluation includes models, standards, and measurement techniques, including the evaluation of educator performance.